The safety of vitamins and diet supplements

 Your doctor may prescribe particular nutritional supplements in certain situations.
 For example, if you take hormonal therapy that could weaken your bones, your doctor may prescribe calcium and vitamin D supplements.
 If your cancer stops you from absorbing nutrients easily from food your doctor may prescribe a daily multi vitamin and multi mineral supplement.

 Dietary supplements are widely used by people with cancer to help fight their cancer or make them feel better.
 If you are thinking of taking nutritional supplements, you need to get advice from a health professional.
 Most people use these products as well as their conventional cancer treatment.
-But others choose to use them as an alternative therapy instead of having conventional treatment.
-Using nutritional supplements instead of conventional cancer treatment could be harmful to your health and greatly reduce the chance of curing or controlling your cancer.
+But others choose to use them as an alternative therapy instead of having conventional treatments such as radiotherapy or chemotherapy.
+Using nutritional supplements instead of conventional cancer treatment could be harmful to your health and may greatly reduce the chance of curing or controlling your cancer.

 There is currently no strong evidence that dietary supplements can help to treat or control the growth of cancer.
 But some small pilot studies have seemed to show that nutritional supplements may help to control the growth of advanced cancer for some people.
 For example, one study of 41 patients gave people with advanced cancer supplements of coenzyme Q10 and a mixture of other antioxidants (e.g. vitamin C, selenium, folic acid and beta carotene).